 - IQ Option is a CySEC regulated company operated by IQOption Europe Ltd, Licence Number: 247/14 – cysec.gov.cy/en-GB/entities/investment-firms/cypriot/40647/ (check approved domains)

-Stocks which you can trade on a demo or real account
+Stocks that you can trade on a demo or real account

 European stocks (Including: Peugeot Citroën, Orange, Volkswagen, RWE, Bayer)

-American stocks (Including: Tesla, Netflix, Boeing, Virgin Galactic, Shopify, Amazon, IBM, Alibaba)
+American stocks (Including: Tesla, Netflix, Boeing, Virgin Galactic, Shopify, Amazon, IBM)

-Australian stocks (Including: Goodman Group, Canopy Growth, BlueScope Steel, AGL Energy)
+Australian stocks (Including: Goodman Group, Canopy Growth, BlueScope Steel)

 Canadian stocks (Including: Canopy Growth, Tilray, Aurora Cannabis, Aphria)